bruits/maudit/website/content/news/maudit01.md

 ## Join the coven

-[Maudit is fully open source under the MIT license](https://github.com/bruits/maudit), and we would be thrilled to receive your contributions, no matter your skill level.
+[Maudit is open source, licensed under MIT](https://github.com/bruits/maudit), and we would be thrilled to receive your contributions, no matter your skill level.

-We welcome contributions of all kinds!
 Whether it's code, documentation, design, issues, or just spreading the word, every little bit helps.

 We also have a [Discord server](/chat) where you can chat with other users and contributors.
 We hope to see you there!